Office Work

 Discrete Usage Guide

-- • Heat patch excuse: "Using heat pad for neck and shoulder pain"
+- • Heat patch excuse: "Using heat patches for shoulder and neck pain relief"

-- • Emergency exit phrase: "Need to handle urgent client email"
+- • Emergency leave excuse: "Need to urgently handle client emails"

 Office Chair Stretching System

-Relieves sacroiliac joint pressure, improves lower back circulation
+Relieves sacroiliac joint pressure and improves lower back blood circulation

-- 1Sit on edge of chair, feet flat on floor
+- 1Sit on the edge of the chair with feet flat on the ground

-- 2Imagine pelvis as clock, slowly draw circles
+- 2Imagine the pelvis as a clock, slowly draw circles

 Hidden Foot Massage

-- 2Remove shoes, roll ball with sole of foot
+- 2Remove shoes and roll the ball with the soles of your feet

-- 1Stand by water cooler, feet shoulder-width apart
+- 1Stand by the water cooler with feet shoulder-width apart

-- 2One hand on waist, other arm stretch up
+- 2One hand on waist, the other reaching upward

-- 3Bend body to one side, feel side waist stretch
+- 3Bend body to one side, feel the side stretch

 Workplace Nutrition Management